-All children/youth needing permanency are eligible.
-All children/youth registered with PAE must have a narrative before they are posted to www.adoptpakids.org.
+All children needing permanency are eligible.
+All children registered with PAE must have a narrative before they are posted to www.adoptpakids.org.

-The time needed will vary.
-As the relationship between the child/youth and worker evolves, the narrative can be refined and expanded.
+The time needed will vary, as this is a fluid document that can grow and develop as the child becomes more engaged.
+As the relationship between the child and worker evolves, the narrative can be refined and expanded.